PayAINetwork/payai-website/DESIGN_SYSTEM.md

 ### Do's

-✅ Use the defined color scale consistently
+✅ Use `bg-primary` instead of hardcoded colors
-✅ Stick to the typography hierarchy
+✅ Use `text-body md:text-body-lg` for responsive typography ✅ Stick to the typography hierarchy (hero → display → heading → subheading → body)
 ✅ Apply component classes for consistency
 ✅ Use proper spacing tokens

 ### Don'ts

-❌ Create one-off colors outside the system
+❌ Use hardcoded colors like `bg-[#4D63F6]`
 ❌ Mix font families randomly
-❌ Use arbitrary spacing values
+❌ Use arbitrary text sizes outside the system
 ❌ Override component styles without reason

 ## 🚀 Implementation Examples